 Don't overlook the importance and the reach of mobile marketing tactics.
 We live in a fast-paced world where customers do everything from paying bills to checking emails to shopping online by phone or tablet.
-Your digital marketing should include a mobile marketing component as well.
+Your digital strategy should leverage the mobile marketing component as well.

-Digital marketing is essential in today’s marketplace.
+Creative marketing is essential in today’s digital marketplace.
 Once you learn the rules of the online landscape, then you can begin to reap its rewards.
 I'd suggest starting with the Top 30 Digital Marketing Tools to Grow Your Business.

 With the volume of data available today, analytics should be a key part of your marketing strategy.
 However, not every metric will reveal valuable insight into your company’s progress.
 Setting clear business objectives and establishing KPIs requires a great deal of legwork, including collecting historical data and thoroughly researching business trends.